-State-to-state Dispute Settlement Under the USMCA: A Missed Opportunity?
+State-to-state Dispute Settlement under the USMCA: Better than NAFTA?

 Festchrift in Honour of Professor Stephen T. Zamora (Houston: Arte Publico, submitted, 2019, Forthcoming).